 Do not, under any circumstances pass the weapon you used to anyone else, not a trusted family member, no one.
 It is now a crucial piece of evidence in your defense and you do not want it convoluted by others fingerprints, etc.

 No matter how justified, no matter how many witnesses, get professional council immediately.
 Look into Texas Law Shield or USCCA now, before you need it.
 There are others, these are the two I have used, and still do.
 KNOW what they do and do not provide.

-Know also that it only takes one prosecutor looking to make a name for him or her self and further a political career to make a justified shooting in self defense into a jumping off point for their gain, at your expense.
-And don’t lose site of the fact that criminals have families and they can hire lawyers too and they have a complicit media always willing to give them public voice.
+Know also that it only takes one prosecutor looking to make a name for him or her self and further a political career to make a justified shooting in self-defense into a jumping-off point for their gain, at your expense.
+And don’t lose sight of the fact that criminals have families and they can hire lawyers too and they have a complicit media always willing to give them a public voice.